msyazwanfaid/hilalpy/README.md

-# hilalpy
+# HilalPy
 HilalPy is a python library that function as an analysis tool for lunar crescent visibility criteria using integrated lunar crescent sighting database.
-HilalPy is the product of the thesis, as discussed in Chapter 4.
 HilalPy is deposited at Python Package Index, PyPi.

 ## Installation of Hilalpy and its dependencies